-Voice QoS, DSCP Marking: Differentiated Services Code Point (DSCP), it is the first 6 bits in the ToS byte.
-DSCP Marking allows users to classify traffic based on DSCP value and send packets to next Router.
+Voice QoS,: Differentiated Services Code Point (DSCP), it is the first 6 bits in the ToS byte.
+DSCP Marking allows users to assign specific application traffic to be executed in priority by the next Router based on the DSCP value.
+See Table 4.
+The DSCP Mapping Table: